IDoCodingStuffs/python-doodles/freeform-log.md

 and then I can run the transformer layer on it plus the head.

 To speed up experiment speed, I will also use a tiny portion of the data to see if it can overfit.

+The answer is yes, it does.
+Which means the real training data will actually lead to food results, even if it takes forever to train.